 - Don’t beat yourself up (about anything).
 First, be kind to yourself.
 Life is too short to spend time feeling guilty or demeaning yourself because you ate a second helping of your mom’s lasagna or enjoyed a cupcake at a friend’s birthday.
 Second, it doesn’t help – what’s done is done.
 Third, spending time feeling guilty is actually demotivating, and tends to lead to even more unhealthy decisions because we get stuck in the “black and white mentality.”
 So if you find your hamster wheel brain agonizing over your “misgivings,” realize that you do not have to be perfect, and you’re not helping yourself out.
 And by the way, this tip applies to anything … not just food on a holiday weekend!

 - Recommit to your routine.
 We all get out of our routines from time to time, but the key is to snap right back to action and not let the feeling of sluggishness from a holiday weekend linger.
 Now is not the week to forget your meal prep, skip your workouts, or IV drip coffee into your veins and forget about water.
-No need to try to overcompensate with more exercise or less food (that doesn’t actually work, and often leads to binge eating later on).
+At the same time, there’s no need to try to overcompensate with more exercise or less food (that doesn’t actually work, and often leads to binge eating later on).
 Just jump right back in, as soon as possible.
 Yes, that means no snooze!

 - Strive for an anti-inflammatory diet.
 Load up on plenty of dark-colored vegetables, and reduce anti-inflammatory foods like added sugar.
 For more on inflammation, see last week’s blog post!

 - Breathe.
 Literally.
 Taking several deep breaths throughout the day can reduce anxiety and make you feel more in control.
-I’m a big fan of meditation (here’s more on my morning routine).
+I’m a big fan of meditation (here’s more on my morning routine) or specific breathing exercises (here are 4 of my faves).
 And figuratively breathe, too … know that you won’t feel out of control forever, and that be back to your healthy self in no time.

 - Get moving.
 Exercise picks up your energy, encourages water consumption, makes you feel empowered and in control, increases your metabolism, improves digestion, and helps get rid of bloating.
 Exactly what you need post-long-weekend!